Refresh Your Face with Eyelid Surgery at Dr. Laura Gowen’s Bryn Mawr, Newtown Square, and Philadelphia-area Practice

 To maintain the long-term effects of a blepharoplasty, protect your skin against harmful UV rays with a daily sunscreen.
 Use light, moisturizing products to keep the skin supple and healthy.
 Our skin care professionals can advise you further on which products would be most suitable for your skin.

-Options Beyond a Blepharoplasty in Philadelphia
+Options Beyond a Blepharoplasty in the Bryn Mawr, Newtown Square, and Philadelphia Area

 Eyelid surgery can greatly impact your appearance by giving the eyes a refreshed look, but it does focus solely on the eye area.
 Sometimes droopy upper eyelids are more attributable to a sagging brow and forehead, which would require a brow lift instead of, or in addition to, a blepharoplasty.